cosmos/ibc-rs/crates/ibc-core/README.md

 ### Port system: No object capability system

-ICS 5 (Port Allocation) requires the host system to support either object-capability reference or source authentication for modules.
+ICS-05 (Port Allocation) requires the host system to support either object-capability reference or source authentication for modules.

 > In the former object-capability case, the IBC handler must have the ability to